 The rise of Nationalism

 I will keep my thoughts on nationalism aside.
 It’s actually a topic for another blog post.
 But, after 2014 with the rise of BJP it seems there was a rise in the nationalistic fervor.
 Though it must be noted that Anna Hazare fasting movement and the rise of AAP in 2011 already showed very clearly that people had had enough of the government decadence and the state of the country.
-Nationalism was already on rise.
+So the nationalism was already on rise.

 You can take a look at some of his older videos.
 Like this talk in 2013 on Bharat and Indian culture.